APTERYGIDAE (5 species)

 A. crecca Common Teal

-This species and the next 3 comprise a monophyletic clade (Livezey 1991).
-This and the next are considered conspecific by AOU (1998), but the evidence for either position is equivocal.
+NOTE: This species and the next are considered conspecific by AOU (1998), but the evidence for either position is equivocal.

 Vis Oct-Mar Mariana Is, Palau, Caroline Is (Yap, Clements 2003), Marshall Is, Kiribati (Line Is).
-Cas Ogasawara Is, Iwo Is.
-Acc Hawaiian Is (Midway I, Oahu).
+Cas Ogasawara Is, Iwo Is, Hawaiian Is (most in NW Is, Pyle and Pyle 2009).

 A. carolinensis Green-winged Teal